mmkeerthi28-blip/DocuMind-AI/README.md

 ## Project Notebook

-The complete implementation is available in the Jupyter/Google Colab notebook:
+The complete implementation is available in the Google Colab notebook:

 `DocuMind_LayoutLMv3.ipynb`